 Support for Lupus in Children

 There is no cure for lupus in children, but treatment and support can help put families at ease.
-The Sala Institute for Child and Family Centered Care, part of Hassenfeld Children's Hosptial of New York at NYU Langone, provides education on lupus and resources that can support you and your child throughout treatment.
+The Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hosptial at NYU Langone, provides education on lupus and resources that can support you and your child throughout treatment.

 For children with lupus, a diet rich in fruits and vegetables and low in saturated and trans fats can help reduce inflammation and prevent medication-related side effects, such as bone loss and weight gain.
 Your doctor can refer you to a registered dietitian, who can offer advice on how to avoid foods that can worsen symptoms and can recommend vitamin D and calcium supplements to prevent bone loss.